Barbary Wars: Background

 The Barbary corsairs were pirates and privateers who operated out of North Africa, based primarily in the ports of Tunis, Tripoli, and Algiers.
 This area was known in Europe as the Barbary Coast, in reference to the Berbers.
 The corsairs predation covered the Mediterranean, and extended south along West Africa's Atlantic, even to the eastern coast of Brazil, into the North Atlantic Ocean raiding the coasts of Ireland and western Britain, and going as far north as Iceland, but they primarily operated in the western Mediterranean.
 In addition to seizing ships, they engaged in razzias, raids on European coastal towns and villages, mainly in Italy, France, Spain, and Portugal, but also in England, Scotland, the Netherlands, Ireland, and as far away as Iceland.
-The main purpose of their attacks was to capture Europeans for the slave market in North Africa.
+The main purpose of their attacks was to capture Christians that would be sold into the slave market in North Africa in order to meet the demand for slaves in the Islamic world.

 The Barbary states were nominally part of the Ottoman Empire, but in practice they were operating independently and the Ottoman government in Constantinople was not involved.